Jinlock9/jinlock9.github.io/_posts/2025-03-19-vliw-architecture.md

 - **Simple hardware** (no out-of-order execution, no dynamic scheduling).
 - **High instruction-level parallelism (ILP)** if the compiler optimally schedules instructions.

+Additionally, in contrast to out-of-order (OOO) architectures, VLIW eliminates the need for:
+- Complex scheduling logic and dynamic speculation hardware
+- Expensive structures that often scale with **O(N²)** in superscalar systems

+By simplifying hardware and exposing the microarchitecture (e.g., functional units and their latencies) to the compiler, VLIW aims to reduce power consumption and potentially allow for faster clock speeds.

+---

 ### **VLIW Instruction Packing & Execution**
 VLIW processors require **wide instruction words** to encode multiple operations per cycle.